- This event has passed.

 We have a high calibre of inspirational and informative speakers taking part.
 Aside from that, PING is renowned for its personalised approach, giving you the opportunity to develop and cement relations with existing contacts and meet new people, as well as interact with speakers and other delegates in an engaging online format.
 Check out our latest confirmed line-up:

-- Blake Dark, Commercial Medicines Director at NHS England and Improvement – “NHS Commercial Medicines: Securing innovative treatments for patients”
+- Claire Foreman, Director of Medicines Policy and Strategy at NHS England and Improvement – “NHS Commercial Medicines: Securing innovative treatments for patients”

 Need legal advice?